Home » Dublin » St. Patrick's Cathedral Tickets

 St. Patrick’s Cathedral Ticket price

-The standard adult ticket is priced at €9.
-For students and seniors aged 60 and above, there is a discounted ticket available at €8.
+For students with ID and seniors aged 65 and above, a discounted ticket is available at €9.

-Children aged between six and 12 can explore the cathedral at a reduced price of €4.
-Infants under the age of five are granted free admission.
+Children aged between six and 12 can explore the cathedral at a reduced price of €5.

 St. Patrick’s Cathedral tickets